expressjs/discussions/docs/LTS-strategy.md

 * Only support the active LTS releases of Node.js
 * Provide timed cadence of Node.js version support dismissal
-* Support an extended set of Node.js versions to the detriment of all other factors.
+* Prioritizing "support older Node.js versions" over other factors.
 We aim to maintain a healthy balance between backwards compatibility and toolchain modernization

 ### Rationale behind dropping support for old Node.js versions